Archive for the ‘Number Placement’ Category:

 or solve online (using our beta test of Penpa-Edit tools; use tab to shift between number entry and shading modes.)

-Author/Opus: This is the 19th puzzle from guest contributor Salih Alan.
+Author/Opus: This is the 512nd puzzle from Thomas Snyder, aka Dr. Sudoku.

 Note: Follow this link for other Japanese Sums puzzles.